-Keep your mind on the job
+Keep your mind on the job by paying no mind

 Are you one of these types who’s thinking about everything except sex – during sex?
 If so you’re not alone, and it’s also a very debilitating problem.
 The antidote is to reduce the racing thoughts by not paying attention to them.
 Notice them, just like you may notice yourself breathing, but you spend most of your day ignoring it.
 You can choose to ignore your racing thoughts, just like most of us ignore our breath.
 Focus instead on what you can feel in your body.
 This may be really hard at first but with time it becomes easier.

 Over time, levels of the sex hormones estrogen and testosterone tend to decline.
 Drops in these hormones can hinder desire and sexual function and trigger vaginal dryness, less firm erections and other complications for ‘penis in fill-in-the-blank’ style sex or other kinds of penetrative sex.
 Despite the hype, hormone changes are rarely the entire problem, so check with your doctor if you think hormones are affecting you.
 But do not be surprised if your doctor’s knowledge of sex problems beyond hormones is zero!

 Fact, most doctors receive little to no sexual pleasure training and are not able to give useful sex and pleasure information.
 I work with couples of all ages to help fill the gaps that sexual medicine does not even come close to.